mda2894/portfolio/README.md

 # portfolio
-A small sampling of the different computational and data science skills I've learned
+A small demonstration of my various computational skills